Photos of Ballona Wetlands on September 16, 2017 by Nicola Buck.

-We’re hosting weekend events in October through December so the general public can explore this amazing resource, see why it needs help, and understand its incredible potential.
-(See the full event calendar here.)
+We’re hosting events so the general public can explore this amazing resource, see why it needs help, and understand its incredible potential.

 You can pick and choose from a number of fun and educational opportunities with our staff, partners and volunteers:

 OCT 7: Take a guided bike ride along Ballona Creek OCT 14: Tour Parcel A, a highly challenged area of the Reserve OCT 20: Enjoy a sunset hike along the Ballona dunes OCT 21: Birdwatch and help out in a creek cleanup OCT 28: Get dirty and help us at a habitat restoration NOV 8: Make your voice heard at a public meeting about the Ballona Wetlands restoration NOV 11: Take a guided bike ride along Ballona Creek NOV 18: Birdwatch and help out in a creek cleanup NOV 25: Give thanks and help out in a habitat restoration DEC 2: Take a guided bike ride along Ballona Creek DEC 16: Birdwatch and help out in a creek cleanup JAN 20: Birdwatch and help out in a creek cleanup JAN 27: Help out in a habitat restoration